-assigned unique address identification numbers.
+This should not impact individuals living in apartment buildings, since individual units are assigned unique address identification numbers.
 Instead, examples of group quarters include dormitory facilities, assisted living facilities, homeless shelters, nursing homes, and prisons.
 For children who are living temporarily in group quarters (like a homeless or emergency shelter), we rely on the years of their childhood when they are not living in group quarters environments to build their relationship information.
-So, if they coreside with their parents and other potential caregivers before or after the period of time in group quarters, there will be no loss of linkages based on our processing algorithm.
+So if they coreside with their parents and other potential caregivers before or after the period of time in group quarters, there will be no loss of linkages based on our processing algorithm.

 Relationships are enhanced above cohabitation based on information in the 2000 and 2010 decennial censuses, American Community Survey (2001-2018), IRS Form 1040 tax filings (1969, 1974, 1979, 1984, 1989, 1994, 1995, 1998-2018 tax years), IRS Form 1040 electronic tax filings (2005, 2008-2012), and HUD program data (1995-2018, 2018).
 The Decennial Censuses, American Community Surveys, and HUD program data each provide relationships between the household head and other household members, which is used to directly establish relationship types and infer the relationship between household members.
 Additionally, tax filing and claiming behavior establish spousal relationships and dependents.
 Finally, we include the Census Household Composition Key (CHCK) which creates links between children and parents based on information on birth certificates for children born between 1999-2018 (Luque and Wagner, 2015).
-8 Children that do not have parental links established by the CHCK file could be due to the father's or mother's information being left off of the birth certificate, inaccurate parent information, the parent not being assigned a PIK (SSN or ITIN), or an inability to match the child-parent pair to the same address to confirm the link (Luque and Wagner, 2015; Genadek et al., 2022; Bond et al., 2014).
+Solution Children who do not have parental links established by the CHCK file could be due to the father's or mother's information being left off of the birth certificate, inaccurate parent information, the parent not being assigned a PIK (SSN or ITIN), or an inability to match the child-parent pair to the same address to confirm the link (Luque and Wagner, 2015; Genadek et al., 2022; Bond et al., 2014).
 We provided new statistics validating the relationship pairs identified by the CHCK file.
 First, We confirm that 93% of the biological relationships identified by our crosswalk are also observed in the CHCK file.
-Second, we document that 70% of all CHCK relations are confirmed as biological parents by survey microdata or HUD program data, which increases to 97% once unclassified caregivers (those observed claiming a child on a 1040 tax form accompanied by no other observable information) are reclassified as biological parents.
+Second, we document that about 70% of all CHCK relations are confirmed as biological parents by survey microdata or HUD program data, which increases to 97% once unclassified caregivers (those observed claiming a child on a 1040 tax form accompanied by no other observable information) are reclassified as biological parents.

-Relationship types are established by combining the multitude of observations between pairs across data sources and years into the following set:Are any of the 13 year cut offs geq or leq?

-Many relations can only be classified into the main category without the additional detailed information required to classify the relationship pair among the subcategories, for several
+Relationship types are established by combining the multitude of observations between pairs across data sources and years into the sets show in Table B1.
+For several reasons, many relations can only be classified into one of the main categories without the additional detailed information required to classify the relationship pair into a subcategory.
+First, relationships in the decennial censuses, American Community Survey, and HUD program data are all

-$^{^{38}}$ The Census Bureau uses parents' names from birth certificates to probabilistically assign PIKs through the PVS and the child's SSN which uniquely determines the PIK to match to children in the Census Numident ages 0-18 as of 2018 and 2019.
+38The Census Bureau uses parents' names from birth certificates to probabilistically assign PIKs through the PVS and the child's SSN which uniquely determines the PIK to match to children in the Census Numident ages 0-18 as of 2018 and 2019.
 Since parents' SSNs are not available, the CHCK file requires that the child-parent link be confirmed at the same address in the PVS reference file.